kulkarohan/zeditions/README.md

 ## Notes

--   Collections invert fractionalization by creating multiple copies of an NFT
+-   Editions invert fractionalization by creating multiple copies of an NFT
 -   1/1 NFT --> _n_/1 NFTs
--   Each NFT in a collection is unique and implements the ERC721 spec; but collectively they all point to the same content hash and token URI they're derived from
+-   Each NFT in an edition is unique and implements the ERC721 spec; but collectively they all point to the same content hash and token URI they're derived from